 Power Monitor – SAH shows the devices remaining battery capacity when you scroll through the display.
 As an added safety feature the battery icon will start to flash once the capacity drops below 20%.
-The button cell battery has a 2-year life (depending on how stored and frequency of use) and is replaceable.
+The Lithium battery is charged with a USB to Micro USB charging cable (supplied).

 Elastic strap and ski pole clip included.